Image Alt

 PARKING

-Free parking is available on Memorial Street as well as in the parking lot adjacent to the Memorial Libraries.
+Free parking is available on Memorial Street in front of the museum.

 We were driving through Old Deerfield enjoying a beautiful fall day and saw the Museum was open - with free admission no less.
 So of course we pulled over to visit and three (3!) hours later we walked out having learned so much about the history of this town.
 Fascinating collection, welcoming staff, and we liked the way they have rephrased some of the displays to put the raid in context of what was happening at the time.
 Kudos, Museum!
 Five stars and four thumbs up.